 Children exposed to this method outperform their peers on standardized tests.
 They’re more likely to go to college.
 Most importantly, this style improves children’s enjoyment of learning and instills self-confidence, focus, and independence.

-Related Read: Why We Chose Montessori for our Family
+Related Read: Why We Chose Montessori for Our Family

 The Montessori method sets itself apart from traditional teaching methods because it harnesses a child’s natural inclinations.
 It’s based on the belief that children intuitively gravitate towards materials and activities that will help them learn at their own pace.